NETWAYS/foreman-training/architecture/02_smart_proxy.md

 ****

-The Smart Proxy DNS is used to add and remove dns records of type A and PTR, Foreman 1.12 introduced support for IPv6, but there is no support for additional records.
+The Smart Proxy DNS is used to add and remove dns records of type A and PTR.
+Foreman 1.12 introduced full support for IPv6, but the support for CNAME in the Smart Proxy is not yet utilized in Foreman.
 For doing such updates it requires the zone to be a dynamic zone.

 Commonly used on Linux is Bind which takes updates via nsupdate with preshared keys or if used in FreeIPA with Kerberos principal.
 The same mechanism could be used for sending updates to Microsofts DNS.
 Another